pombredanne/Hyperscan-csharp/README.md

 * C++/CLI does support .NET Core only targeting >= 3.1 and only on Windows, as stated [here](https://devblogs.microsoft.com/cppblog/the-future-of-cpp-cli-and-dotnet-core-3/).
 * 32-bit platform-only usage is marginal, especially on memory-intensive environment such as servers.

+## Contributing
+Feel free to raise issues or submit a pull request.

+## Credits
+Original project implementation comes from Intel®.

 ## Legal and Licensing

 Hyperscan - C# is licensed under the [MIT license][].